Sports in Pittsburgh: Minor league professional teams

+Top tier amateur teams

 Baseball

-Prior to 1876, three amateur Pittsburgh baseball teams—the Enterprise, the Xanthas, and the Olympics—competed, most often at Recreation Park.
+Prior to 1876, there were three amateur Pittsburgh baseball teams — the Enterprise, the Xanthas, and the Olympics — playing most often at Recreation Park.
 On April 15, 1876, Recreation Park was the site of a game between the Xanthas and the Pittsburgh Alleghenies (alternately spelled "Alleghenys"), an unrelated forerunner to the "Alleghenys" team which would later be renamed the Pirates.
 The Alleghenies won the game 7–3.
 The 1877 squad was the most successful yet, finishing within 1 game of the pennant in the International Association; only a Canadian team had a better record, allowing the city potential bragging rights for being the best American team that season.